stdm/stdm.github.io/ml-course.md

 comments: true
 ---

-This is the companion website to the one semester course on Machine Learning that I co-teach with [Prof. Christoph Wuersch](https://www.ntb.ch/mitarbeiter/christoph-wuersch/).
-The course is part of the [Master of Science in Engineering](https://www.msengineering.ch/en/home.html) (MSE) program / specialization in data science that is offered collaboratively by the engineering faculties of the Swiss universities of applied sciences.
+This is the companion website to my one semester course on machine learning, co-taught with [Prof. Christoph Würsch](https://www.ntb.ch/mitarbeiter/christoph-wuersch/) from the NTB Buchs.
+The course is part of the [Master of Science in Engineering](https://www.msengineering.ch/en/home.html) (MSE) program in computer science and data science, offered collaboratively by the engineering faculties of the Swiss universities of applied sciences.
 This website reflects the status quo as of spring term 2019.

 ### TOC
 1. [Syllabus](#syllabus)